teebes/selendis/README.rst

   $ python manage.py runserver

-* login to the admin side at http://127.0.0.1:8000/admin (you need to do this otherwise it will create an anonymous account when you load the game)
+* go the game at http://127.0.0.1:8000

-* load the game in your browser at http://127.0.0.1:8000
+* click the 'login' link, log on as the superuser you created

 * run the timer script: ::